bones-bones/denjuu-crawl/README.md

 General

--   [ ] currently using a mixture of strings and numbers for ids, everything should be ids
+-   [x] currently using a mixture of strings and numbers for ids, everything should be numbers
 -   [ ] denjuu index is off by one, pull it back
 -   [ ] Load all denjuu
 -   [ ] decided which telefang to pull info from